Chelsoconn/theDOM/notes.md

 **TraversingNodes**

-DOM nodes connect via a set of properties gthat point from one node to another with defined relationships.
+DOM nodes connect via a set of properties that point from one node to another with defined relationships.

 `childNodes` property returns a collection of nodes directly beneath a given node.
 Each element in the returned collection has a `parentNode` property that points back to the original node.